nyxnor/onionjuggler/docs/CONTRIBUTING.md

   * Warn: unused vars
   * Case: only for the `.onionrc` because the variables are not used there

+### Texts

+#### Documentation

+Not only code is important, making it understandable by anyone who reads the documentation is relevant, improve the docs, spell mistakes, better wording.

+#### Issues and Pull Request

+Help with open issues by responding in details to the author.
+Help with pull requests by reviewing it.

+Regarding reviewing pull requests, the vocabulary is:
+* **cACK** - Concept ACK - Agree with the idea and overall direction, but haven't reviewed the code changes or tested them.
+* **utACK** - Untested ACK - Reviewed and agree with the code changes but haven't actually tested them.
+* **tACK** - Tested ACK -Reviewed the code changes and have verified the functionality or bug fix.
+* **ACK** - A loose ACK can be confusing.
+It's best to avoid them unless it's a documentation/comment only change in which case there is nothing to test/verify; therefore the tested/untested distinction is not there.
+* **NACK** - Not ACK - Disagree with the code changes/concept.
+Should be accompanied by an explanation.

+Maintainers/Collaborators:
+* Before closing any issue, explain the reason for that actions, which can be:
+	* lack of respone to the latest comment after 7 (seven days).
+	* no longer relevant to the current code base.
+	* if the issue won't be fixed.

 ### Fork the repository

 Go to: https://github.com/nyxnor/onionservice/fork